Palomita2222/Database_python/README.md

 Thanks for everything!

-EDIT: IF YOU ARE READING THIS, THE CODE IS NOT PROPERLY WORKING, I AM UPDATING THE CODE RIGHT NOW, THANKS ANOTHER EDIT: I AM NO LONGER WORKING ON IT :(, You can still use the code as a guide, as portions of it work fine, but it just breaks when all together
+EDIT: IF YOU ARE READING THIS, THE CODE IS NOT PROPERLY WORKING, YOU CAN DO WHATEVER YOU WANT WITH IT, BUT IT IS NOT BEING FIXED (atleast not currently)